J-Filip/Portfolio-redesign/src/projects/2021 CN Helper.md

 ---
-title: bb
+title: The Second One
-date: 2020-11-01
+date: 2020-11-30T23:00:00.000Z
-tags: ['post', 'featured', 'ahk']
+tags:
+  - post
+  - ahk
+  - wordpress
+logos:
+  - logo_title: WordPress
+    src: /assets/projects/wordpress.svg
-image: /assets/blue-blob.svg
+image: /assets/projects/red-flame.png
-description: My first solo project.
-GUI mail composer and webscraper using AutoHotkey mixed with JavaScript.
-Made for job purposes.
-Looks ancient.
+description: Internal knowledge base/web.
+I was tired of using old internal web.
+  Then I got tired of myself complaining about it.
+WordPress came perfectly.
 ---

-### What is MejloMlat you ask?
-It's a GUI for mail composing and web scraping.

-__MAIL COMPOSER__: As a Help Desk Agent huge part of our job is written communication via mail.
-Most of our mails have the same structure and many answers repeat over time, so we all use notepad and have some .txt file where we keep all of this.

-My idea was to build a mail composer with all the most common answers built in and ready to compose into final mail.
-This saves time for agents especially since they don't depend on their own files when changing workstation.
-It also removes the need for constant copy-pasting and ensures no typoes.

-__WEB SCRAPER__: We use data from diffrent system and apps and we often have to filter it to get the information we want.
-Then we have to perform certain tasks depending on the status of the data collected.
-This includes monitoring a lot of open tabs and windows waiting for changes.

-Why not do the searching and monitoring automatically if we know how the data is structured?
-So I came up with a web scraper that searches for specific data and presents it in a more useful way.
-It injects JavaScript code via chrome debug mode and performs actions or returns wanted data.
+__WHY?__
+We use INTERNAL WEB for knowledge base , archive, contacts, mailing list administration etc. Agents need a quick way to get information from the knowledge base so they could provide support over the phone.
+My idea was to create a new solution that could provide agents a faster and easier access to our data.

+__WHAT?__
+I suggested we transfer our team's "part" of the internal web to another site.
+We needed to find a solution that could handle new important features:
+- a search option which would provide a huge help in searching for the right answer in our knowledge base.
+- proper hierarchical categorization in the knowledge base.
+Also, it needed to keep some of the old features like mail notifications on new entries and updates and roles and permissions managment.

+\
+\
+__HOW?__
+I started with Google pages but realized I would need much more power.
+We used Wordpress beacuse I had some prior experience with it, plus it was used for some other projects so we got it set up quickly.
+I was feeling boxed in by the theme provided so I installed Elementor and designed everything from the bottom up.
+Most of my time was spent building a knowledge base with a search option using a great plugin.
+---
+__CONCLUSION__
-As I mentioned, this was my first project and it's still in development.
-If other agents show interest I intend to add more answers in the mail composer part and communication with more apps.
+This was my first project ~~and it's still in development.~~ If other agents show interest I intend to add more answers in the mail composer part and communication with more apps.
 Also, I would like to write it another languge and get it online for easier access.
+\
+\
+**_UPDATE 2021_** - NO, NO's - lot of data was hardcoded, all changes were not easily implemented, it was not tested on diffrent machines.

+I started to learn JavaScript so I created a Chrome Extension instead, for better user and developer experience!